mcarreon23/My---Python---Portfolio/README.md

 - The Name Generator project is unique due to the player's ability to choose several options before the final name is revealed.

+Dog Breeds
+This program offers several different functions that each intend to output based on the user input.
+These individual functions sort through one main list and whatever dog breed that matches the specifics entered will be sent to a filtered list and at the end based on what function you are using is what will be displayed.
+This program is very customizable and is meant to accommodate several different users.

+- Some key features are that this program filters through data based on the users input
+- Variety of different data that matches each dog breed

+Slot Machine
+This program is designed to gamble and there are different odds that bring up the value a person can win depending on what they got is how much money they can win.
+There are different odds of getting matching symbols especially getting all 7's and winning the jackpot.

+- This program is unique because since I used random choices then it is very unlikely to get all 7's but it is more likely to get two matching symbols while the player still wins money.

+Magic 8 Ball
+In this programs the user inputs a question and using the random choice function then  output of several answers stored in a list that range from yes to no ones will be chosen at random and will respond to the user's question.

+- This program is unique because there is a variety if response available and this program evaluates if the input is a question because if it is not there the statesmen will not be evaluated.
+The user would have to re enter the statement as a question.